guiwitz/Satellites/README.md

 # Satellites

 This is a demo repository to show how to represent information extracted from Global Navigation Satellite Systems observations.
+Disclaimer: There is no guarantee that the calculations are correct as this is intended as a demo!

 To start as regular Binder-based Jupyter notebooks click on the badge below: